eikowagenknecht/lootscraper/README.md

 ![image](https://user-images.githubusercontent.com/1475672/161056100-2fcf005f-19a9-4279-a2d3-5a90855426ff.png)

+## How this works

+This Python (3.10+) application uses Selenium to automatically visit sites with free gaming related offers (currently Amazon Prime, Epic Games and Steam are supported, more will follow) and then neatly puts the gathered information into RSS feeds and a Telegram bot.
+So now you can track the offers using your favorite news reader like Feedly instead of manually visiting the sites or get a message every time a new offer is available.

+If you encounter any problems feel free to open an issue here and I'll try my best to help.
+I'd also really like to hear your feature requests (even though I still have quite some ideas myself)!.
+This is tracked in the Github issues as well.

-## For power users and developers
+### For power users and developers

-This project is still in ongoing development, so expect a few rough edges if you try to run it yourself.

-You can either run it locally on your computer or in any environment capable of running a Docker container.
+You can either run this project locally on your computer or in any environment capable of running a Docker container.

-If you want to do so or contribute, please see the [README for developers](README_DEV.md) file.
+If you want to do so or even contribute, please see the [README for developers](README_DEV.md) file.

 ## License